 Considering all the information, it is not envisaged that this proposed development will have an insignificant negative impact on the environment.
-It is therefore recommended that this application be authorised with the necessary conditions of approval as described throughout this Draft BAR for comment.
+It is therefore recommended that this application be authorised with the necessary conditions of approval as described throughout this final BAR for decision-making.